openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 **Error Message**

-The authentication service does not respond.
+The authentication service is busy.

 **Possible Causes**